Frequently Asked Questions

-In terms of the actual pledge, signees never state any exclusion.
-Signees offer to “support a diverse, inclusive, and intersectional vision in the 2020-2021 season,” as a way of “celebrating the work of these traditionally marginalized voices.”
+In terms of the actual JUBILEE pledge, participants never state any exclusion.
+Participants offer to “support a diverse, inclusive, and intersectional vision in the 2020-2021 season,” as a way of “celebrating the work of these traditionally marginalized voices.”
 Neither supporting nor celebrating is forbidden by Title VI of the Civil Rights Act.

-We all benefit through the Jubilee.
-Under the current status quo, we are all denied the full breadth of the artistic landscape and the full range of voices in the United States.
-And all artists are denied the opportunity to compete in a more balanced marketplace, which would drive everyone—straight White men included—to create their best work.
+We all benefit through the JUBILEE.
+Under the current status quo, we are all denied the full breadth of the artistic landscape and the full range of voices, perspectives, and stories in the United States.
+And all artists are denied the opportunity to compete in a more balanced marketplace, which would drive everyone—straight white men included—to create their best work.

 What if I have a question that has not been answered in these FAQs?